 There are 130 statues lined on the ridges of the floors of this tower.
 The general public is not allowed to enter the insides of the complex.
 As you walk around admiring the external complex, check out the numerous sculptures on the walls.

-15. Take a stroll at the Flora und Botanischer Garten Köln
+15. Flora und Botanischer Garten Köln

 The Cologne Botanical Garden or Flora Cologne (Flora und Botanischer Garten) is a massive house of 10,000 species of flowers.
 This is the city’s oldest garden dating back to the 1860s.
 It is located close to the zoological park in Cologne’s Riehl district.
 With an area spreading across 11.5 hectares, this garden transports you to the world of flowers and plants.

 Apart from being a magnificent garden, it is also the venue for the biannual German Flora event.
 Other events like weddings, exhibitions, galas, and conferences are also held at the Flora building.